cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

    OK   - Function  - Search by Location - Individual
    OK   - Show Each Individual - Name, position , email , Oficce Location , Time Zone

- 	 me   - fix the capslock search .... to doesnt matter how is write need to find me   - Link all the users to the information of each individual
-	 me   - Link all the teams to the information of each Team me   - Function to show the Map - Time Zone
+ 	 OK   - fix the capslock search .... to doesnt matter how is write need to find OK   - Link all the users to the information of each individual me   - Function to show the Map - Time Zone

-       - OAuth with Postgres - Login Page
+    + ou -   - OAuth with Postgres - Login Page

        - Deploy